Protocentral/protocentral_sensything/docs/sensything-with-arduino.md

     return (float)((i32data*VFSR*1000)/FULL_SCALE);
 }
 ```
-Getting the above code is as easy as installing the Arduino library https://github.com/Protocentral/Protocentral_ADS1220 and loading the simple ads1220 data acquisition example from  the Arduino IDE's menu: *File > Open > Protocentral_ADS1220*.
+Getting the above code is as easy as installing the Arduino library https://github.com/Protocentral/Protocentral_ADS1220 and loading the simple ads1220 data acquisition example from  the Arduino IDE's menu: File > Open > Protocentral_ADS1220.

 <img src="images/ads1220_read.png" width="800" height="500" />

 ### Step 5: Compiling and Uploading

-Compile the code and check for compilation without error and upload the code to sensything so you get the 4-channel analog readings in the Serial Monitor.
+Compile the code and check for compilation without error and upload the code to sensything so you get the 4-channel analog readings printed in the Serial Monitor.

 <img src="images/sensything_reading.png" width="800" height="500" />

-Its time to get started with some sensors to get the Real time output.
-We have showcased this in the following experiments with both Analog and Qwiic sensors.
-Good luck for your projects!

-## Connecting analog sensors to Sensything
+# Connecting analog sensors to Sensything
 A sensor is a measure of the changes that occur in the physical environment, or it's your chance to interface with the physical world.
 It collects this data and provides an analog voltage as an output.
 The output range usually varies from 0 to 5 volts, for most of them.
-Some basic examples of how to connect to Analog sensors
+Some basic examples of how to connect to Analog sensors.

-## Experiments
+### Experiment 1
  1) Alcohol detector

 **Aim**: To determine the level of Alcohol in any liquid